 Reconstruction of earthquake-damaged buildings in the City of Zagreb and Krapina-Zagorje County

-- Programme of measures for the reconstruction of earthquake-damaged buildings in the City of Zagreb, Krapina-Zagorje County, Zagreb County, Sisak-Moslavina County and Karlovac County (Official Gazette 137/21)
+- Programme of Measures for the Reconstruction of Earthquake-Damaged Buildings in the City of Zagreb, Krapina-Zagorje County, Zagreb County, Sisak-Moslavina County and Karlovac County (Official Gazette 88/22)

-Pursuant to the Act on Reconstruction of Earthquake-Damaged Buildings and the Programme of measures for the reconstruction of earthquake-damaged buildings, the removal of damaged buildings, or their reconstruction and the construction of replacement family houses respectively, as well as housing provision to earthquake-stricken persons, are carried out on the basis of decisions and orders issued by the Ministry of Physical Planning, Construction and State Assets.
+Pursuant to the Act on Reconstruction of Earthquake-Damaged Buildings and the Programme of Measures for the Reconstruction of Earthquake-Damaged Buildings, the removal of damaged buildings, or their reconstruction and the construction of replacement family houses respectively, as well as housing provision to earthquake-affected persons, are carried out on the basis of decisions and resolutions issued by the Ministry of Physical Planning, Construction and State Assets.

 How to reconstruct and get allocation of funds?